Weightlessness: Weightlessness in Newtonian mechanics

 In the left half, the spring is far away from any gravity source.
 In the right half, it is in a uniform gravitation field.

 In Newtonian physics the sensation of weightlessness experienced by astronauts is not the result of there being zero gravitational acceleration (as seen from the Earth), but of there being no g-force that an astronaut can feel because of the free-fall condition, and also there being zero difference between the acceleration of the spacecraft and the acceleration of the astronaut.
 Space journalist James Oberg explains the phenomenon this way:

 The myth that satellites remain in orbit because they have "escaped Earth's gravity" is perpetuated further (and falsely) by almost universal misuse of the word "zero gravity" to describe the free-falling conditions aboard orbiting space vehicles.
 Of course, this isn't true; gravity still exists in space.
 It keeps satellites from flying straight off into interstellar emptiness.
 What's missing is "weight", the resistance of gravitational attraction by an anchored structure or a counterforce.
 Satellites stay in space because of their tremendous horizontal speed, which allows them—while being unavoidably pulled toward Earth by gravity—to fall "over the horizon."
 The ground's curved withdrawal along the Earth's round surface offsets the satellites' fall toward the ground.
 Speed, not position or lack of gravity, keeps satellites in orbit around the Earth.

 From the perspective of an observer not moving with the object (i.e. in an inertial reference frame) the force of gravity on an object in free fall is exactly the same as usual.
 A classic example is an elevator car where the cable has been cut and it plummets toward Earth, accelerating at a rate equal to the 9.81 meters per second per second.
-In this scenario, the gravitational force is mostly, but not entirely, diminished; anyone in the elevator would experience an absence of the usual gravitational pull, however the force is not exactly zero.
+In this scenario, the perception of the gravitational force by someone inside the elevator is mostly, but not entirely, diminished; however the force is not exactly zero.
 Since gravity is a force directed towards the center of the Earth, two balls a horizontal distance apart would be pulled in slightly different directions and would come closer together as the elevator dropped.
 Also, if they were some vertical distance apart the lower one would experience a higher gravitational force than the upper one since gravity diminishes according to the inverse square law.
 These two second-order effects are examples of micro gravity.